+Be aware that EB RTSMs are not intended to be software implementations of particular revisions of EB hardware.

+To create your own RTSMs, you must purchase Fast Models from ARM.

+SoC Designer

-Note Be aware that Emulation Baseboard (EB) RTSMs are not intended to be software implementations of particular revisions of EB hardware. --- Note ---- To create your own RTSMs, you must purchase Fast Model Tools from ARM.
-See also: RealView Emulation Baseboard Real-Time System Model User Guide ARM Workbench IDE User Guide ARM Profiler User Guide RealView Debugger Target Configuration Guide.
-SoC Designer RealView Debugger provides a SoC Designer Debug Interface.
-This interface enable you to configure connections to SoC Designer models when they are opened in SoC Designer Simulator.
-When you attempt to connect to a target processor in a SoC Designer model, RealView Debugger can automatically open SoC Designer Simulator with the model containing that target processor.
+RealView Debugger provides a SoC Designer Debug Interface.
+This interface enables you to configure connections to SoC Designer models when they are opened in Carbon SoC Designer Simulator.
+When you attempt to connect to a target processor in a SoC Designer model, RealView Debugger can automatically open Carbon SoC Designer Simulator with the model containing that target processor.

 No SoC Designer models are provided with RVDS.